-The activity involving the management, investment and marketing of alternative funds is mainly regulated by:
+Activity involving the management, investment and marketing of alternative funds is mainly regulated by:

-- the Undertakings for Collective Investment Law (Regime Geral dos Organismos de Investimento Coletivo), enacted by Law No 16/2015 of 24 February 2015 (UCI Law), implemented in Portugal Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS Directive), as amended from time to time; - the Securities Code (Código dos Valores Mobiliários or PSC), enacted by Decree Law No 486/99 of 13 November 1999, as amended from time to time, that entered into force on 1 March 2000; - Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD), which sets out most of the rules relating to alternative funds; - the CMVM Regulation No 2/2015 on Undertakings for Collective Investment (Regulation No 2/2015), which sets forth more specific rules regarding certain aspects of the UCI Law; and - the CMVM Regulation No 3/2015 on venture capital, social entrepreneurship and alternative specialised investment.
+- the Undertakings for Collective Investment Law (Regime Geral dos Organismos de Investimento Coletivo), enacted by Law No 16/2015 of 24 February 2015 (UCI Law), implemented in the Portugal Directive 2009/65/EC on Undertakings for Collective Investment in Transferable Securities (UCITS Directive), as amended from time to time; - the Securities Code (Código dos Valores Mobiliários or PSC), enacted by Decree Law No 486/99 of 13 November 1999, as amended from time to time, that came into force on 1 March 2000; - Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD), which sets out most of the rules relating to alternative funds; - CMVM Regulation No 2/2015 on Undertakings for Collective Investment (Regulation No 2/2015), which sets forth more specific rules regarding certain aspects of the UCI Law; and - CMVM Regulation No 3/2015 on venture capital, social entrepreneurship and alternative specialised investment (Regulation No 3/2015).

-On a different note, the AIFMD has also been partially implemented in Portugal by Law No 18/2015 of 4 March, relating to Venture Capital, Social Entrepreneurship and Specialised Investment (Venture Capital Law).
-The Venture Capital Law contains a specific regime applicable to alternative funds investing in equity instruments for a limited period of time as well as other structures, which in spite of sharing similar features with the UCI's framework, is perceived under Portuguese law as being an autonomous subject in relation to the UCI Law.
+On a different note, the AIFMD has also been partially implemented in Portugal by Law No 18/2015 of 4 March 2015, relating to Venture Capital, Social Entrepreneurship and Specialised Investment (Venture Capital Law).
+The Venture Capital Law has a specific regime applicable to alternative funds investing in equity instruments for a limited period of time as well as other structures, which in spite of sharing similar features with the UCI's framework, is perceived under Portuguese law as being an autonomous subject in relation to the UCI Law.

-The Portuguese Securities Exchange Commission (Comissão do Mercado de Valores Mobiliários or CMVM) is the main regulatory body in relation to the aforementioned matters.
+The Portuguese Securities Exchange Commission (Comissão do Mercado de Valores Mobiliários or CMVM) is the competent regulatory body in relation to the aforementioned matters.